Find a Therapist Near Me

 While SAD can affect individuals in any state, certain states with more extreme winters, longer periods of darkness, or less sunlight overall may have higher rates of SAD.
 States in northern latitudes, like Alaska, tend to experience more severe winters with shorter daylight hours, potentially leading to higher prevalence rates of SAD.
 However, it's essential to note that SAD can affect individuals in any location, and factors such as individual susceptibility, genetics, and lifestyle also play significant roles in its development.
 Additionally, SAD can also occur during the summer months, although it's less common.

 In Fairbanks, Alaska, Emily, 32, battles Seasonal Affective Disorder (SAD) as winter blankets the land in darkness.
 Fatigue and sadness weigh heavily on her, but she's found coping mechanisms.
 Each morning, she sits by a bright light therapy lamp, seeking solace in its artificial glow.
-Supported by loved ones, she practices mindfulness and stays active, refusing to let SAD define her.
+Supported by loved ones and other resources like AA meetings Alaska, she practices mindfulness and stays active, refusing to let SAD define her.
 As spring approaches, she finds renewed hope, knowing brighter days are ahead.

 What is the difference between seasonal depression and regular depression?